AKSW/bike/README.md

 # Pre-registration

-We encourage participants to perform a pre-registration to keep informed about any changes on the program.
+We encourage participants to perform a pre-registration to keep informed about any changes in the program.
 Pre-registrations can be performed through the online form: [https://forms.gle/r9hoE4zuCuNEu6xY8](https://forms.gle/r9hoE4zuCuNEu6xY8)

 # [Challenge](https://aksw.github.io/bike/#challenge)